 "Dude!" exclaimed one of his friends as he opened the passenger door.
 They greeted each other in handshake, as my brother got on.
 They were going to the beach today, and I could not deny that I was quite jealous.
 When I was younger, no matter how much I begged and pleaded, my parent's favorite word was no. To my younger brother it's yes.
 It did not worry me too much his adventures and escapades with his friends.
 My younger brother had always this charismatic way of being friends with good honest people.
 A tad wild and mischievous, but overall good friends.
 The black truck quickly sped down the neighborhood, and turned left, and quickly was out of sight.
 I gently landed on the dirt parking way, the dogs circling me, barking at my approach.

-"Hey ya'll," I said, letting go of the power I was using, once more visible to anyone.
+"Hey ya'll," I said, letting go of the power I was using, once more visible.
 They all began to cry and jump in excitement, pawing me for attention.
 My home was still the same way when I left, a run-down piece of earth that had seen 100 years, but it was my home.
 The weared-down stairs creaked as I walked up, and stood before the entrance.
 The dogs made it quite difficult to walk in, but to my surprise another dog greeted me.
 A chihuahua, and its name was Chestnut.
 My mother got him a few weeks past, since one of her co-workers was giving them away for free.
 My younger brother tried to talk her out of it, but she insisted.
 Chestnut was barking and howling at me, and would have awakened my sister, but I put him to sleep.
-Once more, I felt like a knife was plunged into my heart.
 A family member that had stayed with us--with them-- for a long time, moved out a while back.
 My mother had moved the table out of the way, and much of the mess he had made, she had compartmentalized.
 There was more space in the living room, but the kitchen was still cramped with the two refrigerators and the table still in the corner.
+The hallway's darkness was palpable, but I was able to reach my old room--to my right.
 I passed right through the door, my older sister asleep, yet my dog Merlin barked at my intrusion.
-I had to use my powers again, so I was invisible, but you cannot change your scent.
-I wanted to touch him, hug him, and tell him how much I missed him.
+I had to use my powers again, becoming invisible, but you cannot change your scent.

 "Merlin!" my sister exclaimed.
 Merlin stopped barking, but kept growling, showing me his teeth as I traversed deeper into the room.
 My stuff remained untouched, even the mess on my computer desk.